ROHAN842/ROHAN842/README.md

 ### Talking about Personal Stuffs:

-- 🛠 &nbsp; I’m currently working with Nodejs, Express, React, <br /> Graphql, Mongodb, Javascript, etc.
+- 🛠 &nbsp; I’m currently working on a project to develop a portfolio <br /> Graphql, Mongodb, Javascript, etc.
-- 🚀 &nbsp; I’m currently learning Full Stack Development.
+- ⚡ &nbsp; I’m currently learning Flutter.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/iampavangandhi).
 - 💬 &nbsp; Ask me about anything [here](https://github.com/iampavangandhi/iampavangandhi/issues/2)!
 I am happy to help.
 - 👾 &nbsp; Fun fact: Equal is Not Always Equal in Javascript.